htcondor/htcondor/docs/users-manual/dagman-applications.rst

     Discovered at file "<DAG input file name>", line <line number>

-The behavior of DAGMan is such that all definitions for the macro exist, but only the last one defined is used as the variable’s value.
+The behavior of DAGMan is such that all definitions for the macro exist, but only the last one defined is used as the variable's value.
 Using this example, if the ``job1.submit`` submit description file contains

 ::